-3.2.6.37.
+3.2.6.39.
 Stratus Create Asset Action

 With the help of the Stratus Create Asset Action it is possible to create a placeholder within Stratus.
 This placeholder can be a clip, a document, a project or generic.
 In addition, a rating must be given and optional tags can be set.
+In addition to that the "Description" field does provide carriage return or new lines by pressing SHIFT + ENTER on the keyboard.

-3.2.6.38.
+3.2.6.40.
 Stratus Create Project Action